paultongyoo/churn-model-evaluation-platform/README.md

         1.  `AWS_ACCESS_KEY_ID`
         1.  `AWS_SECRET_ACCESS_KEY`
         1.  `AWS_REGION`
-    1. Nagivate to GitHub Project Actions tab, select the workflow `Build and Deploy Prefect Flow to ECR`, and verify it completes successfully.
+    1. Nagivate to GitHub Project Actions tab, select the workflow `Build and Deploy Prefect Flow to ECR`, and click the green "Run workflow" button to deploy the Prefect flow
+    	1. Confirm it was deployed sucessfully by visiting the "Deployments" section of the Prefect UI
 2. Confirm your email subscription to the pipeline SNS topic
-  3. Navigate to your email inbox and look for an email subject titled `AWS Notification - Subscription Confirmation`.
+  3. Navigate to the inbox of the email address you configured and look for an email subject titled `AWS Notification - Subscription Confirmation`.
   4. Open the email and click the `Confirm Subscription` link within.
-  5. You should subsequently see a green message relaying your subscription has been confirmed.
+  5. Verify you see a green message relaying your subscription has been confirmed.

 ## Platform ECS Services